Siddharth2001132/Siddharth2001132/README.md

 - 🔭 I’m currently working on a Full-stack Project.
 - 🌱 I’m currently learning everything 😊
 - 👯 I’m looking to collaborate with other content creators
-- ⚡ Fun fact: I love animations
+- ⚡ Fun fact: “Debugging” is like being the 🔍 detective in a crime drama where you are also the murderer.

 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->